So you’ve just set up your new fish tank and nothing seems out of the ordinary.

 Carbon dioxide (CO2), Ammonia (NH3), Phosphate, and Nitrate (NO3-) are released through the remineralization process.

-The Ammonia will be then picked up by the autotrophs which will convert it to Nitrites (NO2-) and Nitrate in a process called nitrification.
+The Ammonia will then get picked up by the autotrophs which will convert it to Nitrites (NO2-) and Nitrate in a process called nitrification.

-That being said, the bacteria responsible for the cloudy water in your aquarium are the heterotrophs.
+That being said, the bacteria responsible for the cloudy water in your new aquarium are the heterotrophs.

-Heterotrophic bacteria can reproduce at a relatively fast pace of 15 to 60 minutes while the autotrophs take between 16 and 24 hours to double in numbers.
+Heterotrophic bacteria can reproduce at a relatively fast pace.
+They can multiply each 15 to 60 minutes while the autotrophs take between 16 and 24 hours to double in numbers.

 This means that heterotrophic bacteria are realistically able to completely overpopulate the water in a tank overnight.